clunion/shardoverse/README.md

 ## This is a learning project!

-We are one software developer (experienced in writing business software & database applications, not games) and two newcomers, all interested in game programming.
+We are one software developer (somewhat experienced in writing business software & database applications, not games) and two newcomers, all interested in game programming.

 Goal of this project is to learn:
 * the Rust programming language,